 OS | Windows 7/8/10 |

-In reality, the requirements to run the Oculus Rift and the HTC Vive aren’t too bad.
+In reality, the requirements to run the Oculus Rift, the HTC Vive, and the Valve Index aren’t too bad.
 However, they are high enough to where gamers with older systems will need an upgrade before they can start using a VR headset.
-So, in this guide we’re going to list four different VR ready PC build options (as well as some similarly-performing pre-built options) you have that will handle either the Oculus Rift or the HTC Vive.
+So, in this guide we’re going to list four different VR ready PC build options (as well as some similarly-performing pre-built options) you have that will handle either the Oculus Rift, the HTC Vive, or the Valve Index.

 Table of Contents